 “But you can’t have your old practice back,” replied Mo.
 “Those days are gone.
 It’s a different world.
 Remember the definition of intelligence?

-“The ability to adapt to one’s environment,” said Les without hesitation.
+“The ability to adapt to one’s environment,” volunteered Les without hesitation.

 “Right.
 The intelligent response to today’s practice environment is to adapt,” continued Mo.
 “That doesn’t mean you have to go out and do spinal screenings, but you’re going to have to do more than you used to do.”

 “Like…” said Les with a fill-in-the-blank tone.

 “Well, like when was the last time you sent out a thank you card?” posed Mo.